erizov/Professor/semester_2/lecture_11_repository_patterns/repository/README.md

 - **Factory**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
-- Complementary algorithms that solve related problems
+- Complementary algorithms that tackle related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With